What is GL Reconciliation? Advanced Tips for CFOs

 General ledger reconciliation is the process of comparison between accounts and data.
 Those tasked with the process will have to verify the books against other financial documents like statements, reports, and accounts.
 Many companies use subsidiary ledgers, which are most commonly the accounts receivable and accounts payable ledgers.
 The general ledger reconciliation will require that subsidiary account balances match up properly with the general ledger.

-To optimise efficiency and standardisation, it’s best to have a general ledger reconciliation process documented.
+To optimize efficiency and standardization, it’s best to have a general ledger reconciliation process documented.
 Since it’s a repeated process at each financial close, it should be completed promptly and at the same time each month to maintain consistency.
 The reconciliation policy serves as a form of internal control.

 What is the GL Reconciliation Process?

-As stated, it’s best practice for every organisation to have its general ledger reconciliation policy outlined.
+As stated, it’s best practice for every organization to have its general ledger reconciliation policy outlined.
 However, it should follow some standard guidelines.
 The GL reconciliation process tends to look something like this:

 • Understand policy: First and foremost, whoever is conducting the GL reconciliation process will have to understand the company’s policies.
 From the accounting principles used to how to depreciate equipment, for example, it’ll be essential to know to perform the reconciliation properly.